 It has already been mentioned that all manuscripts at St. Florian will be documented in the way suggested in this contribution.
-Furthermore, the covers must be stored appropriately: they should be kept in individual boxes, or boxes of uniform size with the space between book cover and box edges stuffed with paper.
-The monastery has already found a space where the climate conditions are appropriate and users can access the covers if needed.
-The boxes will be labelled outside, so that the individual cover can be found easily.
+Furthermore, the covers must be stored appropriately: they should be kept in

 All elements of book binding will be surveyed and, whenever possible, the relevant codices or books or archival bundles found.